reactioncommerce/reaction-docs/developer/testing/testing-tutorial.md

  });
 ```

-Here we pass the function to the `expect` function and tell it to expect the function to throw
-a particular type of error.
-In this case a Meteor error that contains the string
+Here we pass the function to the `expect` function and tell it to expect the function to throw a particular type of error.
+In this case a Meteor error that contains the string _"Product does not exist"_.
-"Product does not exist".

 Now we should have two passing tests.

 Next we want to make sure that this functionality is only available to users who have the "createProduct" permission.
 Now this check is only valid in the context of a logged in user (as opposed to being called from server code).
 So we are going to create a wrapper as a `Meteor.method` and do the check there.
 This will involve a little more magic.

 First let's add our `Meteor.method` wrapper in our file.